 Roy L. Etheridge, Ph.D.

 Dr. Etheridge is a Licensed Psychologist and certified Health Services Provider, holding a Ph.D. in Counseling Psychology from Florida State University.
 He completed doctoral practica in neuropsychological, forensic, clinical, and career counseling settings.
-His doctoral internship was completed in the State of Illinois for the Department of Corrections at two prisons near Chicago including the infamous Joilet Prison (known as Stateville now).
+His doctoral internship was completed at two prisons near Chicago including the infamous Joilet Prison (now known as Stateville).
 He completed his residency at Polk Correctional Institution in Butner, North Carolina.

-Dr. Etheridge is honored to have served over 1000 veterans in need of mental health examinations since joining Etheridge Psychology full time.
-Other key roles that he has occupied include working in a behavioral health examiner role performing pre-surgical evaluations and working with the federal government assessing criminal recidivism risk and overseeing the treatment of federal sex offenders on probation in North Carolina.
+Dr. Etheridge is honored to have served thousands of military veterans in need of mental health examinations since 2012.
+Other key roles that he has occupied include performing pre-surgical evaluations and working with the federal government assessing criminal recidivism risk and overseeing the treatment of federal sex offenders on probation.
 He has also held the position of Clinical Services Director for North Carolina's federal probation program via a contracted company.
 Finally, Dr. Etheridge provides forensic assessment, consultation, and expert witness services in sex offense, violence, and homicide cases all over North Carolina.

 I was born and raised in the Hampton Roads area of Virginia.
 As a child, I enjoyed sports, four wheeling, and surf fishing.
 My favorite memories from my childhood are the days I spent fishing with my father at Ocracoke and Hatteras islands.
 I remember the ferry ride to Ocracoke as being filled with excitement about what we were going to catch.
 Oddly enough, even when we caught no fish, the experience of being on that beach with my father always met my ferry induced expectations.

-I followed my high school graduation by enlisting in the US Air Force.
+I enlisted in the US Air Force after high school.
 I served as an aeromedical combat medic from 1987 to 1991.
 After leaving the military, I held a variety of jobs that included EMT, car sales, political fundraiser, waiter, bartender, radio talk show co-host, and social services case worker.
-My military experience taught me that "we the people" are less informed than we like to think.

 I spent my twenties exploring the country, my faith, and myself.
 I concluded that there are no clear answers to life's big questions, but I knew I wanted to help people search for the answers.
 Psychology was and is the perfect fit for this aspiration, so at 25, it was time to finish what I had started half a decade earlier: attain a degree in behavioral health.
 While pursuing my doctoral degree, I typically worked full time as a counselor, statistics instructor, and statistician for the State of Florida.